MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 - Details:
     - let is used here, allowing notAvailableContext to be reassigned later in the function.
     -The type is string | undefined, which means that notAvailableContext can either hold a string value or be undefined.
-        - string: This will hold a context message, likely indicating which element or condition couldn’t be found, making error messages more informative.
+        - string: This will hold a context message, indicating which element or condition couldn’t be found, making error messages more informative.
         - undefined: The variable is initially undefined, indicating that no context message is available until it’s set.
     - The notAvailableContext variable is often set when the waitFor function checks a condition and determines that the target isn’t available.
 For instance, if an element or condition fails to load, notAvailableContext can hold the name or identifier of that element.